-Concomitant use of probenecid delays amoxicillin excretion but does not delay renal excretion of clavulanic acid (see section 4.5).
+Concomitant use of probenecid delays amoxicillin excretion but does not delay renal excretion of clavulanic acid.

 Pediatric population

 The elimination half-life of amoxicillin is similar for children aged around 3 months to 2 years and older children and adults.
 For very young children (including preterm newborns) in the first week of life the interval of administration should not exceed twice daily administration due to immaturity of the renal pathway of elimination.